hartwigmedical/hmftools/purity-ploidy-estimator/DriverCatalog.md

 To include point mutations in the driver catalog, the somatic VCF must be annotated with SnpEff.

-The PURPLE driver catalog does NOT include fusions.
-Running [LINX](https://github.com/hartwigmedical/hmftools/tree/master/sv-linx) enriches the PURPLE driver catalog with the addition of fusion drivers.
+Running [LINX](https://github.com/hartwigmedical/hmftools/tree/master/sv-linx) enriches the PURPLE driver catalog with the addition of both homozygous disruption drivers and fusions

 # Improvements